microsoft/terminal/doc/specs/Configuration object for profiles.md

 ## Solution Design

-We will add an new interface in the `TerminalControl` namespace, called `IAppearanceConfig`, which defines how `TerminalControl` and `TerminalCore` will ask for the rendering settings they need to know about (such as `FontFace`).
+We will add an new interface in the `TerminalControl` namespace, called `IAppearance`, which defines how `TerminalControl` and `TerminalCore` will ask for the rendering settings they need to know about (such as `FontFace`).
 `TerminalApp` will implement this interface through a class called `AppAppearanceConfig`.

-On the Settings Model side, there will be a new class called `ProfileAppearanceConfig`.
+On the Settings Model side, there will be a new class called `AppearanceConfig`.
 When we parse out the settings json file, each state-appearance will be stored in an object of this class.
 Later on, these values get piped over to the `AppAppearanceConfig` objects in `TerminalApp`.
 This is the way we already pipe over information such as `FontFace` and `CursorStyle` from the settings model to the app.